 \subsection{Completeness}

 We now show that the hierarchy~(\ref{eq:hierarchy_primal}) is complete, that is, feasible at every level of the hierarchy if and only if the spectra are compatible.
-For this we use a strategy similar to that in a recent work by Ligthart and Gross~\cite{https://doi.org/10.48550/arxiv.2212.11299}~\footnote{ We thank Laurens T. Ligthart for explaining to us their proof.} where de Finetti together with ``quadratic constraints'' yields completeness.
+For this, we use a strategy similar to that in a recent work by Ligthart and Gross~\cite{10.1063/5.0143792}, where de Finetti together with ``quadratic constraints'' yields completeness.\footnote{ We thank Laurens T. Ligthart for explaining to us their proof.}

 The quantum de Finetti theorem states \cite{Christandl2007}: Suppose $\varrho_t \in L((\C^D)^{\ot t})$ is permutation-invariant and infinitely symmetrically extendable, that is, there exists $\varrho_k \in L((\C^D)^{\ot k})$ for every $k > t$, such that